 The main goal of Montessori is to provide a stimulating, child oriented environment that children can explore, touch, and learn without fear.
 An understanding parent or teacher is a large part of this child’s world.
 The end result is to encourage life long learning, the joy of learning, and happiness about one’s path and purpose in life.

-Enrichment and special programs such as plant care and gardening, music and movement, yoga and Spanish, are wonderful opportunities for children to learn special skills.
+Enrichments and special programs such as gardening at our Indoor Garden, Music Class, Dance & Yoga, are wonderful opportunities for children to learn special skills.

 |3:30 – 4:15||Extended Care / Free play and snack|